niklasmelin/nibepi-homeassistant/README.md

   added and configured.
   [Home Assistant - Add integration - MQTT](HomeAssistant-mqtt-settings.md)

+## SSH connection
+You can connect to you NibePI using SSH with the user pi and password nibe.

 ## Contribution
 You are most welcome to add more examples on how the _nibepi_ integration can be utilized with Home Assistant to create or enhance smart functions.